Port State Control

 The coastline of the European Union is many thousands of kilometres in length and contains well over 1 000 individual ports.
 These handle around 90% of EU external trade and around 40% of trade between EU countries.
-This involves handling 3.5 billion tonnes of goods and 350 million passengers being transported on millions of ship journeys each year.
+This involves handling 3.5 billion tonnes of goods and 350 million passengers being transported on thousands of ship journeys each year.

 In addition, the Agency carries out a number of supporting tasks in this area in order to ensure the overall effectiveness of the EU port State control system.
 These tasks include: